Babuthetitan/Technical-audio-demo-/README.md

 I have created a custom Wwise gain plugin using python dependencies, C++ within the Wwise SDK and DSP math code.

-In this repo, I have a video walkthrough to showcase everything & the project itself which will require you to have unity & Wwise
+In this repo, I have a video walkthrough to showcase everything.
+The project itself which will require you to have unity & Wwise but I have a folder with a zip where you can extract and play the game